sopelj/hass-ember-mug-component/README.md

 This is not required, but if you don't, changing values such as the name, colour, temp, etc. via home assistant will not work.
 Once you set it up, then please forget the mug on your phone or at least disable Bluetooth, so they don't fight over the mug.

+> **Note**
-**Note**: If you had a version below 0.4 installed, please remove your device from home assistant and manually remove it in `bluetoothctl remove my-mac-address`.
-You can do this in the Terminal Addon for HASS OS or on your host for other installation types.
+> If you had a version below 0.4 installed, please remove your device from home assistant and manually remove it in `bluetoothctl remove my-mac-address`.
+> You can do this in the Terminal Addon for HASS OS or on your host for other installation types.

 To do so:
 1. Set up the mug in the Ember mobile app